Skip to content

 Remove trip hazards like trailing wires, clutter and rugs.
 Also, try and avoid using glass furniture as it can be harder to see and could cause you to trip.

-Display photos of loved ones, special occasions and happy memories because they can be comforting and help trigger memories.
+Photos of loved ones, special occasions and happy memories can be comforting and help trigger memories.
 You might want to label photos with names and relationships to help you remember exactly who's who.

 Top tip